© Copyright ResourcefulManager

 2) Attending Conferences

-3) Frequent Excuses To Take Personal Calls
+3) Frequent Excuses to Take Personal Calls

 When employees start leaving their work area to take personal calls on a regular basis, they’re likely entertaining new job offers or having a personal crisis.
 Don’t jump to conclusions, but start digging to see what’s going on or check out some of these other indicators.